frideno/memes-finder/README.md

 ![readme-resources/Untitled%202.png](readme-resources/Untitled%202.png)

-we created a loading animation activity, and after that, a **not mandatory** authentication.
+we created a loading animation activity, and after that, an authentication process.
+You may also log in as a guest, skipping said process.

-the advantage of authenticating is a caching of the processing results, in case of logging the app from different phone, (with same gallery).  it will be described in more details later.
+the advantage of authenticating is a caching of the processing results, in case of logging the app from different phone that shares the same images.
+It will be described in more details later.

 We used **firebase** authentication.